enviodev/hypersync-client-go/README.md

 HyperSync lets you query logs, transactions, blocks, and traces with flexible filtering and field selection, returning only the data you need.

+If you need a full indexing framework on top of HyperSync with GraphQL APIs and schema management, see [HyperIndex](https://github.com/enviodev/hyperindex).

 ## Features

 - **Native Go interface**: Idiomatic Go API for accessing HyperSync